CloudSlang/docs/cloudslang_dsl_reference.rst

 variables for the key and value followed by ``in`` followed by a map or an expression that evaluates to a map.

-**Example - task that iterates through the values returned from an expression**
+**Example - step that iterates through the values returned from an expression**

 .. code-block:: yaml